 What I do is I have all sources of income come into my Charles Schwab Bank checking account, and then on the first of each month, I send a fixed amount of money to my CIT Bank online savings account.
 By doing this, I can maximize my savings and earn a solid interest rate on my money.

 This fixed amount forces me to save right away.
-I then have an automatic transfer to my Roth IRA.
+I then have an automatic transfer to my tax-advantaged Roth IRA.
 Once the two transfers are done, I then use the remainder of the money to cover bills and expenses as well as any fun money that my wife and I decide to use.

 By automating your savings and paying yourself, you're essentially considering yourself a necessary expense, which encourages you to save every paycheck.

-What To Do With $10,000
+What to Do With $10,000

 You may be on your way to saving $10,000, or you may have already done so.
 Now, the question is, what should you do with the $10,000?
 There's several things you can do with the money.